-Recently, Consumer Reports added new convertible car seat ratings and not only recommended our choice but also gave it the highest score
+Recently, Consumer Reports added new convertible car seat ratings and not only recommended our choice but also gave it the highest score.

 For those who want the newest technology and the best fabrics, the Clek Foonf is the logical choice.
 Clek is at the forefront of a new era of occupant safety, being one of the only manufacturers to share their crash test data.
 The seat performs exceptionally well in those tests and is very easy to install due to the seat’s heavier overall weight.
 Little to no added force is required when tightening the seat, and even our seat belt installations were done in a flash.
 The seat utilizes Rigid LATCH for forward facing installations, and can be coupled with the seat belt and tether.
 The star feature on the seat is the REACT system, which stands for Rapid Energy Absorbing Crumple Technology.
 This is an aluminum honeycomb block that compresses in a crash, reducing the amount of energy that’s transferred to the seat’s occupant.
 Other features include an anti-rebound bar, a steel-and-magnesium substructure and GREENGUARD Select certified fabrics that clean up easily.

-It is expensive, starting at $449, but it offers new technology not found on the majority of products currently available.
+It is expensive, but it offers new technology not found on the majority of products currently available.
 It’s also 17 inches wide at the widest part of the seat and only 13 inches wide at the base, making it a great fit for parents who need more than one car seat in the car.

 Britax Boulevard Clicktight